Type of institution: University/Higher Education Institution

 This program holds Professional Level accreditation with the Australian Computer Society (ACS).

 Credit will be considered if you have successfully completed higher education or TAFE studies.
 Advanced standing will be determined on an individual basis, depending on your eligibility for credit transfer, prior experience and qualifications.
-If you are seeking alternate entry into the Bachelor of Information Technology (Networking and Security) you can consider applying for the following programs: Diploma of Information Technology; Diploma of Digital Media Technologies.
-Foundation Access Studies Program (FAST) Program - designed to provide you an alternate entry into tertiary study.
-Enrol in single units (courses): ITECH1101 IT Problem Solving (Semester 1) and ITECH1103 Big Data And Analytics (Semester 2).
+If you are seeking alternate entry into the Bachelor of Information Technology (Networking and Security) you can consider applying for the following courses: Diploma of Information Technology; Diploma of Digital Media Technologies.
+Federation Access Studies (FAST) - designed to provide you an alternate entry into tertiary study.
+Enrol in single units: ITECH1101 IT Problem Solving (Semester 1) and ITECH1103 Big Data And Analytics (Semester 2).
 Re-apply with credit to the Bachelor of Information Technology for the next semester.
 Students can progress to the Bachelor of Science (Honours) as a prelude to a higher degree in research or a professional qualification.

 |Campus||Fees||Mid year intake||Attendance|